How to get your visa for Vietnam? 4 things you need to prepare

-Since February 1, 2017, you can get an e-visa online to enter Vietnam for a trip duration of no more than 30 days with a single entry.
+Since February 1, 2017, you can get an e-visa online to enter Vietnam for a trip lasting no more than 30 days with a single entry.

-To take your online steps to obtain your electronic visa for Vietnam, you must go to the official website: http://www.immigration.gov.vn
+To take your online steps to obtain your electronic visa for Vietnam, please visit the official website at: http://www.immigration.gov.vn

-Be careful, some sites are not official and overtax the visa application.
+Please be careful, some sites are not unofficial and will overtax the visa application.

 Once on the site, you must complete a questionnaire and include the upload of a photo ID and a copy of your passport.
 You will then have to make an online payment of 25 USD or about 23 euros.
 Your visa will be emailed to you within a maximum of three business days.

-Before you leave for Vietnam, you will need to print it to be able to present it to immigration upon your arrival on Vietnamese territory at one of the 28 ports of entry available, whether it’s air, land or sea.
+Before you leave for Vietnam, you will need to print it to be able to present it to immigration upon your arrival in Vietnamese territory.
+This is done at one of the 28 ports of entry available, whether by air, land or sea.

 Please note that the application for an electronic visa to enter Vietnam is applicable to 80 countries, valid until February 1, 2021.